minghsu0107/cloudFront-signed-url-cookies/README.md

 # AWS CloudFront with Signed URL
 **This is the repository of [my blog post](https://minghsu0107.github.io/posts/aws-cloudfront-with-signed-url/)**.

-This example shows how to serve private contents on AWS S3 through CloudFront signed URL.
-We will be using [aws-sdk-go](https://github.com/aws/aws-sdk-go) as the programming client.
+This example shows how to serve private contents on AWS S3 through CloudFront signed URL and signed cookies.
+We will be using [aws-sdk-go-v2](https://github.com/aws/aws-sdk-go-v2) as the programming client.
 ## Prerequisite
 - A S3 bucket.
 - A CloudFront distribution.